The Dark Side of Gravity: B=-A, the Cosmological Field

 \section{B=-A, the Cosmological Field}

-Our cosmological gravitational field only depends on time.
-By the way, even if we did not impose the B=-A condition, the only possible coordinate system with both forms spatially homogeneous and isotropic is a spatially flat one.
-In the global preferred coordinate system where $\eta_{\mu\nu}=diag(-1,+1,+1,+1)$, a couple of time reversal conjugate purely time dependent solutions can be derived from the couple of conjugate actions.
-The existence of a time reversal conjugate universe was also suggested a long time ago in Ref.~\refcite{Sak}.
-For the single degree of freedom A(t) we were led to the equation :
+A B=-A isotropic and spatially homogeneous gravitational field can only depend on time.
+But even if we did not impose the B=-A condition, the requirement that both forms of the field be spatially homogeneous and isotropic enforces spatial flatness!
+In the global preferred coordinate system where $\eta_{\mu\nu}=diag(-1,+1,+1,+1)$, we already derived the equation satisfied by the B=-A field in vacuum.
+Now, including the source terms that follow from the SM and $\tilde{SM}$ source actions extremization, for the single remaining degree of freedom A(t), we get :

-The right hand side perfect fluid source term is just $\sqrt{g}T-\frac{1}{\sqrt{g}}T_{g \Rightarrow 1/g}$ obtained by the extremization of the usual SM and $\tilde{SM}$ actions where the fields are dynamical except the B=-1/A fields obtained in a previous section.